-For the purpose of applying this ratio, it should be noted that the Chief Executive Officer received a fixed remuneration of \in 1,000,000 and that an annual pro-quota of \in 1,000,000 relating to the long-
+For the purpose of applying the ratio between variable and fixed remuneration, it should be noted that the Chief Executive Officer received a fixed remuneration of \leqslant 1,000,000 and that an annual pro-quota of \leqslant 1,000,000 relating to the long-term variable remuneration (LTI 2021-2023) is also included as variable remuneration, in line with the applicable legislation.

-The € 1,000,000 bonus linked to the short-term incentive system awarded for the 2021 performance will be delivered in cash and in shares, with an upfront portion equal to 40% and a deferred portion equal to 60%, according to the deferral scheme described in Section II p.
-4.23.1, which considers the period of unavailability of the shares both upfront and deferred, as required by law.
+The \leqslant 860,000 bonus linked to the short-term incentive system awarded for the 2022 performance will be delivered in cash and in shares, with an upfront portion equal to 40% and a deferred portion equal to 60%, according to the deferral scheme described in Section II p.
+3.1, which considers the period of unavailability of the shares both upfront and deferred, as required by law.